nalind/docker/docs/extend/plugins.md

 volumes to persist across multiple Docker hosts and a [network plugin](plugins_network.md) might provide network plumbing.

-Currently Docker supports volume and network driver plugins.
-In the future it will support additional plugin types.
+Currently Docker supports volume, network driver, and authentication plugins.
+In the future it will continue to add support for additional plugin types.

 ## Installing a plugin